Michafolab/alx-higher_level_programming/README.md

 sqlalchemy, version 1.2.5
 Ubuntu 20.04 LTS
 ********************************************************************************************************************************

-**This is python project with ALX(Halberton school)  all the codes are compute by Michaeel Temitop Afolabi**
+**This is python project with ALX(Holberton school)  all the codes are compute by Michael Temitope Afolabi**

 *********************************************************************************************************************************
 **Learning Objectives**